Advanced Anaesthesia Nursing

 Although no prerequisite is required to join the Nurse Advanced Certificate program and achieve its associated ISVPS qualification, it is strongly recommended that delegates considering enrolling in the program:

+*Please note – a key component of this global program is the build of connections within the veterinary anaesthesia community, through bi-monthly mentoring sessions.
 Delegates will also be required to identify a mentor who has additional anaesthesia training (either within the practice, corporate group, or at another institution) and arrange a virtual or in-person meeting with them every other month.

 Course Highlights